 Air pollution is so detrimental to national and global economic health that the UN created a new Wealth Index which factors the economic burden of air pollution on national economies.

-As technology and science progresses, the methods for monitoring air quality is also improving.
-Here are a few common ways of scientifically measuring the ambient air quality around us:
+As technology and science progresses, methods used for monitoring air quality are gradually improving.
+Here are a few common methods of scientifically measuring the ambient air quality around us:

 Governmental Monitoring Stations